Dog Bite Accident Lawyers in Chicago, IL

 If you or a loved one has been bitten by a dog, there might be severe and long-lasting injuries.
 You may need legal representation in order to get the level of compensation you need to recover fully from this ordeal.

 If you are living in Chicago, you are sharing your city with a lot of animals.
-Though pets still don’t outnumber the people, it has been estimated that there are over one million dogs in Chicago alone.
+Though pets still don’t outnumber people, it has been estimated that there are over one million dogs in Chicago alone.
 Most can be considered man’s best friend.
 Unfortunately, there are a number of aggressive dogs that will attack and bite.
 Adults aren’t the only victims; children are more often mauled.
-If you or a loved one has been bitten by a dog, there might be severe and long lasting injuries.
+If you or a loved one has been bitten by a dog, there might be severe and long-lasting injuries.
 You may need a Chicago dog bite lawyer in order to get the level of compensation you need to recover fully from this ordeal.